jointly supported by S2P

-The SSCC is active in a number of user engagement activities such as providing dedicated tailored bulletins to high priority users, establishing a programme of high quality Space Weather training courses for professionals and promoting the the SSA SWE Service Network to the Space Weather user communities.
+The SSCC is active in a number of user engagement activities such as providing dedicated tailored bulletins to high priority users, establishing a programme of high quality Space Weather training courses for professionals and promoting the the ESA SWE Service Network to the Space Weather user communities.

 SWE Data Centre